stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

   Something very like fright had come over all the explorers before anything more definite than rock and ooze and weed was seen.
-Each would have fled had he not feared the scorn of the others, and it was only half-heartedly that they searched&mdash;vainly, as it proved&mdash;for some portable souvenir to bear away.
+Each would have fled had he not feared the scorn of the others, and it was only half-heartedly that they searched--vainly, as it proved--for some portable souvenir to bear away.

   It was Rodriguez the Portuguese who climbed up the foot of the monolith and